Insight-Services-APAC/azure-identity-and-access-powershell/azure/adc/README.md

 # Azure Active Directory Connect

-## Retrieving the Immutable ID of a cloud user.
+## Retrieving the Immutable ID of a cloud user
 Retrieving the ImmutableId of a cloud user.

 ```powershell